skywalkerlol/2uAssessment/README.md

 private  readonly string Endpoint = "https://localhost:8081";
 private  readonly string Key = "primarykey123";
 ```
+5. Update InvoiceWeb\ClientApp\src\components\FetchInvoices.js and replace the 'https://localhost:44353/api/' entries with the invoiceapi url.
-5. Post a few requests with body below to the Api.
+6. Post a few requests with body below to the Api.
 You can access swagger doc at https://localhost:port/swagger. feel free to update values.
 ```json
 {
     "invoice_number": "inv1246",